Travel tips to stay safe in Australia

 3. Water, Water and more Water

-Standard practice when travelling in Australia and more especially into remote areas is to carry a good supply of fresh water and stocks of food in case you are delayed or breakdown along the way you’ll have some staples at least.
+To ensure you travel safe in Australia especially when heading into remote areas is to carry a plenty of fresh water and a small stock of food.
+If you are delayed or breakdown along the way you’ll have some staples at least.